tewtal/SMZ3Randomizer/WebRandomizer/ClientApp/src/resources/markdown/smz3changelog.md

 # Randomizer Changes

+## 2020-09-18 - Version 11.1

+* Systems Changes
+  * The selection of custom sprites has been extended to include 168 of the sprites (up from 9) from the ALttP randomizer v31.0.5, as well as 9 Samus sprites (up from 3).
+  * The spoiler log has been enhanced
+    * All locations are listed, grouped by area, as well as dungeon prizes and medallion requirements.
+    * The log can be searched as well as downloaded.
+  * ALTTP has a new text font and a more narrow spacing between letters which allow for 19 characters per line instead of 14.
+  * A temporary light cone is shown on item pickup in dark rooms to make the item recieved visible.
+  * The Lower Norfair energy refill room is reinstated, and the cross-game portal has been moved inside it to a new door on the right side.
+  * Mother Brain phase 2 will now start faster similar to the Super Metroid randomizer.
+  * It's now possible to register to multiple Multiworld sessions at the same time.

+* Logic Changes
+  * The top item location at West Ocean is now considered accessible without jump assist.
+  * Allow for access to Wrecked Ship through Forgotten Highway with the following changes:
+    * CanFly and Hi-Jump are removed from Gravity requirement through The Moat.
+    * Screw Attack or defeating Draygon which enable Cactus Alley (together with Gravity) are added to access Forgotten Highway.
+  * Access to Crocomire through Bubble Mountain for Normal logic was accidentally limited to Gravity through Volcano Room.
+    CanPassBombPassages has been added as the alternative to Gravity to allow for the top -> bottom Bubble Mountain route.
+  * The SM -> Misery Mire portal logic was missing correct logical access through Cathedral/Speedway for Hard logic.
+  * The Space Jump location logic is simplified to only check if Draygon can be defeated.
+Hard logic mistakenly, but redundantly, had duplicate requirements.
+  * The Logic Log has been updated accordingly.

+* Technical Changes
+  * The soft reset feature has been improved to be more safe to use.
+This means it's disabled where resetting could cause issues, such as during saving, during game intros and bootup and when the games are uploading audio data.
+  * Multiworld sessions are now executing on a separate process.
+This will allow for most randomizer updates to not distrupt ongoing sessions.
+    Any issues while using the multiworld session page *should* be simply a matter of refreshing the page and reconnecting.
+  * Checks have been added to make sure the correct page is loaded depending on what randomizer (SM or SMZ3) a seed was generated with.
+  * Best effort basic support for older browsers like IE/Edge have been added.
+  * The multiworld instruction page has been updated.

+#### Thanks to all contributors for helping out with fixes and patches for V11.1

 ## 2020-04-11 - Version 11.0

 * Systems Changes
   * Complete rewrite from PHP to C#
   * Multiworld support (See the [Multiworld Instructions](/mwinstructions) page for more information)